mahlidol/CMOR-438/README.md

 Taken together, these results support the idea of a dynamic “sweet spot” between structure and surprise in lyrical language.
 Rather than trading off against one another, repetition, lexical unpredictability, and self-orientation interact in nuanced ways that shift across albums while remaining bounded by stylistic constraints.

+### Nearest-Neighbor Similarity (Machine Learning)

+To explicitly apply a classical machine learning algorithm, we use k-nearest neighbors (kNN) in the engineered feature space (repetition rate, lexical entropy, and pronoun orientation) to identify stylistically similar songs.
+This approach reveals local similarity patterns both within and across albums, demonstrating how machine learning methods can complement exploratory linguistic analysis by operating directly on learned feature representations.

 See `notebooks/02_structure_surprise.ipynb` for all figures and analysis code.